beancount.ops

 -

-Close directives may only appears if an open directive has been seen previous (chronologically).
+Close directives may only appear if an open directive has been seen previously (chronologically).

 -